openconfig/attestz/README.md

 ### TPM 2.0 Enrollment for Switch Owners

+There are two TPM 2.0 enrollment flows for switch owners depending on whether vendor-issued certificates are used or not.

+#### TPM 2.0 Enrollment using Vendor-issued Certificates

 In this workflow switch owner verifies device's Initial Attestation Key (IAK) and Initial DevID (IDevID) certificates (signed by the switch vendor CA) and installs/rotates owner IAK (oIAK) and owner IDevID (oIDevID) certificates (signed by switch owner CA). oIAK and oIDevID certs are based on the same underlying keys as IAK and IDevID certs, respectively, and give switch owner the ability to (1) fully control certificate structure, revocation and expiration policies and (2) remove external dependency on switch vendor CA during TPM attestation workflow.
 The assumption is that before the device is shipped to the switch owner, a switch vendor provisions each control card with IAK and IDevID certificates following the TCG specification in
 [Section 5.2](https://trustedcomputinggroup.org/wp-content/uploads/TPM-2p0-Keys-for-Device-Identity-and-Attestation_v1_r12_pub10082021.pdf#page=20) and [Section 6.2](https://trustedcomputinggroup.org/wp-content/uploads/TPM-2p0-Keys-for-Device-Identity-and-Attestation_v1_r12_pub10082021.pdf#page=30).